-- 1) Title Page: Enter proposal title (maximum 150 characters, including spaces). - 2) Download Templates and Instructions: Download LOI guidelines and other available instructions (if provided) as needed. - 3) Enable Other Users to Access this Proposal: Use this optional section to grant access to a collaborator or co-investigator. - 4) Applicant/PI: This section should auto-populate from the applicant's professional profile.
-Doublecheck that the information is complete and correct.
+- 1. Title Page: Enter the proposal title (maximum 150 characters, including spaces). - 2.
+Download Templates and Instructions: Download guidelines and other available instructions (if provided) as needed. - 3.
+Enable Other Users to Access this Proposal: Use this optional section to grant access to a collaborator or co-investigator. - 4.
+Applicant/Principal Investigator (PI): This section should auto-populate from the applicant's professional profile.
+Double-check that the information is complete and correct.
 If it is not, click Edit Professional Profile to update the information.
-Indicate whether you are an early career or established investigator. - 5) Institution and Contacts: Information should auto-populate from applicant's profile. - 6) Collaborators/ Co-Principal Investigator: Please enter information for any co-investigators or collaborators, if applicable. - 7) Keywords: Select at least 3 keywords from the list that best describe the specific focus of your research proposal. - 8) Current and Pending Support: List all current and pending support for you and any co- investigators.
+Indicate whether you are an early-career or established investigator. - 5.
+Institution and Contacts: Information should auto-populate from the applicant's profile.

+- 6. Co-Principal Investigator/Collaborators: Please enter information for any co-investigators or collaborators, if applicable. - 7.
+Keywords: Select at least 3 keywords from the list that best describe the specific focus of your research proposal. - 8.
+Current and Pending Support: List all current and pending support for you and any coinvestigators.
 Pending support includes any grant applications that you have submitted, but for which decisions have not yet been communicated.
-Current and pending support is required for the PI and co-PI but is not required for collaborators. - 9) Letter of Intent: Once the LOI is finalized, attach it by uploading the PDF into this section of proposalCENTRAL.
+Current and pending support is required for the PI and co-PI but is not required for collaborators. - 9.
+Upload Attachments: Once the LOI is finalized, attach it by uploading the PDF into this section of proposalCENTRAL.

 Biosketch for PI: Applicants may use NIH biosketch format if preferred over the provided template.
-Please include a statement that clearly describes your interaction(s) with an epilepsy-related patient community and how your proposed work will benefit them.
+Please include a statement that clearly describes your interaction(s) with an epilepsyrelated patient community and how your proposed work will benefit them.
+Optional